How to climb Etna from the south side up to an altitude of 3000 meters?

 Return by cable car to the starting point (Rifugio Sapienza).

-Minimum altitude at the beginning of the trek: 2500 meters – maximum altitude reached 2900 meters
+Minimum altitude at the beginning of the trek: 2500 meters – maximum altitude reached 2950 meters (variable value)

 Difficulty: H (Hikers)